Universality criterion sets for quadratic forms over number fields: Open problems

 \subsection{Critical elements}

 Definition \ref{de:truant} and Proposition \ref{pr:critical} characterized critical elements in terms of lattices that represent all elements of smaller norm; this later turned out to be the key in proving uniqueness of minimal criterion sets.
-However, for some purposes, it may be more natural to order elements by their trace or house, say. \textit{Does a variant of Proposition $\ref{pr:critical}$ hold if we define truants in terms of trace or house?} The argument given in the proof of Proposition \ref{pr:critical} breaks, but that does not mean that the statement is not true.
+However, for some purposes, it may be more natural to order elements by their trace or house (the \textit{house} of an algebraic number is defined as the maximum of the absolute values of its conjugates). \textit{Does a variant of Proposition $\ref{pr:critical}$ hold if we define truants in terms of trace or house?} The argument given in the proof of Proposition \ref{pr:critical} breaks, but that does not mean that the statement is not true.